sbojorge/urbantrip/README.md

 ### Features
 <!--Review the features per page and CRUD when applicable -->
 ### Features to be implemented
+In the future, I'd like to improve this web application by:

+- Adding different choices of avatar for the profile (man, woman, pride, etc).
+- Displaying the profile image and username in the "Like" feature and not only the number of likes.
+- Displaying the profile image and username in the "Followers" and "Following" stats in the profile.
+- Adding notifications to be sent to the user when their posts have been liked/commented.

 [Back to top](#urbantrip)